-Of course, it wouldn’t be a Tiki drink without some citrus and a flavored syrup.
+Of course, it wouldn’t be a Tiki drink without citrus and a flavored syrup.
 This particular one calls for a mix of lime juice and grapefruit juice, much like a Hemingway Daiquiri.
-And while some Tiki drinks calls for elaborate flavored syrups, the honey syrup in the Navy Grog is a breeze to make.
-Given honey’s longevity, it keeps well and can be used for drinks like the Bee’s Knees and Brown Derby.
+And while some Tiki drinks call for elaborate flavored syrups, the honey syrup in the Navy Grog is a breeze to make.
+Given honey’s longevity, it keeps well and can also be used for drinks like the Bee’s Knees and Brown Derby.

 - 1 ounce gold demerara rum